Gururaj-Project/OsTicket-Docker/README.md

 cd osticket-docker
 ```

-4. Change your environment variables as per your requirement.
+4. Change your environment variables as per your requirement in .env file.

 5. make docker compose up
 ```